crytic/building-secure-contracts/development-guidelines/token_integration.md

 # Token Integration Checklist

-This checklist offers recommendations for engaging with arbitrary tokens.
+This checklist offers recommendations for interacting with arbitrary tokens.
 Ensure that every unchecked item is justified and that its risks are understood.

 For convenience, all Slither [utilities](https://github.com/crytic/slither#tools) can be run directly on a token address, as shown below: